sweet666/logboard-cli/README.md

 LogBoard CLI is a single-process Node app with a clear split of responsibilities:

-- **Session (`sf.js`)** — resolves the access token, instance URL, and org alias from the local Salesforce CLI (`sf org display`), transparently handling redacted tokens, and lists every authenticated org for the in-app org switcher.
+- **Session (`sf.js`)** — resolves the access token, instance URL, and org alias from the local Salesforce CLI (`sf org display`), transparently handling redacted tokens, lists every authenticated org for the in-app org switcher, and persists the chosen org as the CLI's global default.
 - **API client (`api.js`)** — a thin HTTP client over the Salesforce **Tooling/REST APIs**.
 It resolves users, queries and creates/updates `TraceFlag` records to start and stop debug logging, queries `ApexLog` records (joining in user names), fetches raw log bodies, and deletes logs.
 - **Formatting (`logFormat.js`)** — pure functions that split a raw log into colour-classified lines, filter to debug-only output, and run the cross-log search that returns each match with surrounding context.
 - **TUI (`ui.js`)** — a [blessed](https://github.com/chjj/blessed) full-screen interface that wires the above together: the header/status bars, the auto-refreshing log table, the scrollable viewer, the search overlay, and all key bindings.